The Fellowship (Christian organization): Leadership model

 In the same series, Coe also compared Jesus's teachings to the Red Guard during the Chinese Cultural Revolution:

-David Kuo, a former White House aide to George W. Bush, said that Coe is using Hitler as a metaphor for commitment.
+David Kuo said that Coe is using Hitler as a metaphor for commitment.
 The NBC report said "a close friend of Coe told NBC News that he invokes Hitler to show the power of small groups—for good and bad.
 And, the friend said, most of the time he talks about Jesus."

 Secrecy

 In a report on the Fellowship, the Los Angeles Times found:

 [Fellowship members] share a vow of silence about Fellowship activities.
 Oddly, it is categorized under US law as a church rather than a political lobbying organization, so financial sources and budget expenditures remain unknown.
 Coe and others cite biblical admonitions against public displays of good works, insisting they would not be able to tackle their diplomatically sensitive missions if they drew public attention.
 Members, including congressmen, invoke this secrecy rule when refusing to discuss just about every aspect of the Fellowship and their involvement in it.

 The Fellowship has long been a secretive organization.
-The Reverend Rob Schenck, who leads a Bible study on the Hill inspired by C Street, wrote that "all ministries in Washington need to protect the confidence of those we minister to, and I'm sure that's a primary motive for C Street's low profile."
+Rob Schenck wrote that "all ministries in Washington need to protect the confidence of those we minister to, and I'm sure that's a primary motive for C Street's low profile."
 But he added, "I think The Fellowship has been just a tad bit too clandestine."

 Prominent political figures have insisted that confidentiality and privacy are essential to the Fellowship's operation.
 In 1985, President Ronald Reagan said about the Fellowship, "I wish I could say more about it, but it's working precisely because it is private."
 At the 1990 National Prayer Breakfast, President George H. W. Bush praised Douglas Coe for what he described as "quiet diplomacy, I wouldn't say secret diplomacy."
 In 2009, Chris Halverson, son of Fellowship co-founder Richard C. Halverson, said that a culture of pastoral confidentiality is essential to the ministry: "If you talked about it, you would destroy that fellowship."

 In the 1960s, the Fellowship began distributing to involved members of Congress notes that stated that "the group, as such, never takes any formal action, but individuals who participate in the group through their initiative have made possible the activities mentioned."

 In 1974, after several Watergate conspirators had joined the Fellowship, a Los Angeles Times columnist discouraged further inquiries into Washington's "underground prayer movement", i.e. the Fellowship: "They genuinely avoid publicity... they shun it."